Lithial/Re-LeasedTraining/The Complete JavaScript Course 2020 From Zero to Expert!/readme.md

-filter filters objects by the params and makes a new array reduce adds all the elements together into one number find does what it says but only returns the first element in the boolean expression passed in some lets you do includes but with a condition like checking if something in an array is above something
+filter filters objects by the params and makes a new array reduce adds all the elements together into one number find does what it says but only returns the first element in the boolean expression passed in some lets you do includes but with a condition like checking if something in an array is above somethinge every lets you check if every value in the array matches the critera flat is a new method that combines arrays of arrays into one array flat map is the more efficient one level one version for maps sort takes 2 values. imagine them like 2 consequtive values. how theyre sorted in the callback is how the array will sort

+below 0 returns a,b
+above 0 returns b,a